RAC-Git-Hub/sms_spam_detector/README.md

 >
 >-  Build a pipeline to transform the test set to compare to the training set.
 >
->-Fit the model to the transformed training data and return model.
+>-  Fit the model to the transformed training data and return model.
 >
 >2.
 Load the SMSSpamCollection.csv into a DataFrame and call the
 >sms_classification function with the DataFrame, and set the result to the